 Thrombin Inhibitor, Direct

-Lepirudin injection is used to decrease the clotting ability of the blood and to help prevent harmful clots from forming in the blood vessels.
-This medicine is used to treat or prevent blood clots in patients with bleeding problems caused by another medicine called heparin.
+Bivalirudin is used together with aspirin to decrease the clotting ability of the blood and to help prevent harmful clots from forming in the blood vessels.
+It is used in patients who are having certain heart and blood vessel procedures, such as coronary angioplasty.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: